kletobias/kletobias.github.io/_projects/data_prep_4.md

 ---

 ### Summary Of This Article
-Showcase of how batch processing several columns of tabular data using `pandas`, `pyjanitor` and the `re` library can look like.
+Showcase of how batch processing several columns in a tabular dataset, using `pandas`, `pyjanitor` and the `re` library can look like.
+Regular expressions are used to transform columns with messy data into ones with valid row contents.
 Redundant columns are dropped, columns are reordered by type.
-Columns with dtype `categorical` are created and their classes converted to numerical values for the following evalutation of candidate models.<br>
+Columns with dtype `categorical` are created and their classes converted to numerical values for the following evaluation of candidate models.<br>
 <br>

 # Wrangling with that Data!
 4/4